 Mary says, “Drop your guns, or we’ll shoot.”
 The men drop the guns.
 “You can collect the guns from the Town Marshall in Arizona City after his next visit here.
 Now git, and don’t ever come back.
 And take that garbage with you.”
 The men pick up their dead, mount up, and leave.

 In the middle of the night one of the Apache guards knocks on Mary’s wagon, and tells her of some men sneaking along beside the river.
-The Apache aren’t allowed to hurt the white men, but they do have scouts out to warn of approaching danger.
+The Apache aren’t allowed to hurt the white men, but they do have scouts out to warn the village of approaching danger.

 Mary thanks Tall Elk, dresses, and wakes the others.
 In a few minutes all of the ladies are wearing dark clothes and are kneeling beside the back wheel of Wagon 4 on the south side of the camp beside the river.
 Mary says, “Gretel, Elsa, Lee, put some hay out for the stock near the top end of their run.
 Then stay under the wagons up there to watch for any attackers coming from that end of camp.”
 The three girls move off with their shotguns in hand.
 They’re soon moving some hay out from where it’s stored under a wagon to the spot they put hay for the stock at the end the rope corral.
 The horses and mules slowly move to where the hay is, and start eating.
 This moves them from the danger area near the river.

 Turning to the others Mary says, “I’ll go set up beside Wagon Three and challenge them when they round the end of Wagon Six.
 The rest of you get back in the shadows of this wagon where you’ve a good view of them coming out of the river.
 If they raise a gun, shoot.”
-They all nod and start moving to hide under the wagon while Mary walks further into the camp.
+They all nod yes and start moving to hide under the wagon while Mary walks further into the camp.
 Soon they’re all set and waiting for the intruders to appear.

-Several minutes later four armed men can be seen as moving dark shapes near the river water while they walk bent over in an attempt to not be seen.
+Several minutes later four armed men can be seen as moving dark shapes near the river water while they walk bent over in an attempt not to be seen.
 When they’re several feet past Wagon 6 they go up the bank to enter the camp.
 Mary shouts, “Put your guns down!”
 All the men start to raise their rifles, and the area under Wagon 4 lights up with the flash of the four shotguns at the same moment as Mary fires her shotgun.
 All four men go over backward, due to being hit in the chest by the shot going up from the ground level firing positions.

 Mary is starting to move out to check them when shotgun blasts from the top end of the camp get her attention.
 It’s followed by Gretel yelling, “Two more up here.
 They’re going nowhere.”